ghc-proposals/ghc-proposals/proposals/0000-instance-apartness-guards.rst

 Is this expressive enough?
 Yes: it's a Boolean algebra with equality.

 * there's disjunction between instances.
 (Needs a little care here, because instances must be apart, so this is exclusive or.)
-* There's conjunction amongst the guards and patterns in the head.
+* There's conjunction amongst the guards and with patterns in the head.
 * The equality is expressed through patterns in the head.
 To make that more explicit we can use an equality guard::

       instance C Int Bool                  where ...       -- translates to